This 1 Oils and Energy Stock Could Beat Earnings: Why It Should Be on Your Radar

 Stocks with a #3 (Hold) ranking, which is most stocks covered at 60%, are expected to perform in-line with the broader market.
 But stocks that fall into the #2 (Buy) and #1 (Strong Buy) ranking, or the top 15% and top 5% of stocks, respectively, should outperform the market.
 Strong Buy stocks should outperform more than any other rank.

-The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
-Phillips 66 (PSX) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $1.92 a share two days away from its upcoming earnings release on January 28, 2022.
+The final step today is to look at a stock that meets our ESP qualifications.
+Enbridge (ENB) earns a #3 (Hold) nine days from its next quarterly earnings release on February 11, 2022, and its Most Accurate Estimate comes in at $0.64 a share.

-Phillips 66's Earnings ESP sits at 2.45%, which, as explained above, is calculated by taking the percentage difference between the $1.92 Most Accurate Estimate and the Zacks Consensus Estimate of $1.87.
-PSX is also part of a large group of stocks that boast a positive ESP.
+By taking the percentage difference between the $0.64 Most Accurate Estimate and the $0.62 Zacks Consensus Estimate, Enbridge has an Earnings ESP of 3.78%.
+Investors should also know that ENB is just one of a large group of stocks with positive ESPs.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Using the Zacks Earnings ESP to your advantage is just the start.
 Make sure to check out the Earnings ESP Home Page for even more earnings-related tips and tricks to design a winning investment portfolio.